 See Related: Best Things to Do in Los Angeles, California

 16. Santa Maria Fairpark

-Santa Maria Fairpark offers visitors to the area access to many festivals, concerts, and events, including the Santa Maria Valley Fair.
+Santa Maria Fairpark offers visitors access to many festivals, concerts, and events, including the Santa Maria Valley Fair.

-Travelers making their way to the area via an RV can enjoy RV camping at the Santa Maria Fairpark all year long.
+Travelers going to the area via an RV can enjoy RV camping at the Santa Maria Fairpark all year.
 Check out the venue’s website to see upcoming events and to book your RV camping stay.

 See Related: Best Waterfalls in California

 How to Get Around Santa Maria

 Santa Maria is set along California’s Central Coast, about three and one-half hours from Los Angeles and four hours south of the Bay Area.
 By car, you can reach Santa Maria by driving along Highway 101, Highway 1, and Highway 166.

 Those wishing to fly into the area can book a flight on Allegiant Airlines, which flies into Santa Maria Airport (SMX).
 If needed, rental cars are available from Enterprise, Hertz, and Budget, allowing you to travel and explore Santa Maria on your own time without the limits of bus schedules or waiting for alternative transportation.

 Santa Maria offers public transportation, allowing visitors to get around town without needing a rental car.
 The Santa Maria Regional Transit has stops throughout town, including some must-see landmarks and attractions.
 Public transportation is the perfect option for large groups and families, with some who cannot do the walking tours.